turingschool/backend-curriculum-site/module1/lessons/object_oriented_programming.md

 puts owner.introduction
 ```

-If we run this code, it will still work exactly the same. `self` means "the current object", so when Ruby sees `self` inside the `introduction` method, it is referring to the `Owner` object that we called `introduction` on, i.e. the Owner names "Jeff".
+If we run this code, it will still work exactly the same. `self` means "the current object", so when Ruby sees `self` inside the `introduction` method, it is referring to the `Owner` object that we called `introduction` on, i.e. the Owner named "Jeff".
 Ruby then knows to look in the `Owner` class for the `introduce_self` and `introduce_pet` methods.

 You've run across the error `undefined local variable or method`.
 Now we can see how Ruby can treat something as a local variable *or* a method.
 In this case, it first looks for a local variable named `introduce_self` and `introduce_pet`.
 When it can't find them, it then looks for a method.
 We can illustrate this by changing the example to: